scarv/xcrypto/tools/README.md

 **Note:** This flow is awkward and temporary until dedicated development branches can be setup on the relevant repositories.

-- Assuming a fresh checkout of the `riscv-crypto` repository, run the [quickstart](#quickstart) steps described above so that you have a working baseline toolchain installation.
+- Assuming a fresh checkout of the `xcrypto` repository, run the [quickstart](#quickstart) steps described above so that you have a working baseline toolchain installation.